 SCAI follows an autosomal dominant pattern of inheritance with 95% penetrance.
 The genetic cause of the condition is mutations in the Ataxin-1 gene.
 All affected individuals contain an extended CAG repeat in this gene, extending from anywhere between 39 and 91 repeats.
 Individuals with 36-38 of these repeats remain asymptomatic, albeit with a tendency to have offspring with more number of repeats, and consequently, affected with the disease.
 Individuals with less than 36 CAG repeats are normal.

 Pratap-Chand et al. (1995) described 11 consecutive children with clinical and radiological features of OPCA which started in infancy.
 In addition to cerebellar ataxia, these children also had sensorineural deafness and speech impairment.
-Of the present cases, 8 were sporadic and the pedigree patterns in 3 (with a sibling also involved) point to an autosomal recessive inheritance.
+Of the present cases, 8 were sporadic and the pedigree patterns in 3 pointed to an autosomal recessive inheritance.
 The CT scan showed varying degrees of cerebellar and pontine atrophy.

 Chand et al. (1996) reported the clinical and radiological features of 17 consecutive Omani patients (eight males and nine females with ages ranging from 9 to 19 years), with olivopontocerebellar atrophy (OPCA) of juvenile onset seen in the period from 1990 to 1994.
 The diagnostic criteria were progressive cerebellar ataxia and CT scan features of cerebellar and pontine atrophy.
 A detailed history was taken from all patients, who were thoroughly examined, and investigated with CT scan, brainstem auditory evoked response (BAER), visual evoked response (VER), EEG, nerve conduction studies, CSF examination, urine aminoacidogram, complete hemogram, routine blood biochemistry, serum ceruplasmin, immunoglobulins, lipid profile and lactic acid estimations.
 Consanguinity was present in ten patients and in nine there was a positive family history.
 Autosomal dominant inheritance was seen in five and recessive inheritance in four of the patients.
 The age of onset varied from 5 to 12 years (mean of 8.2 years), and all the patients presented with slowly progressive ataxia, in addition to dysarthria in eight, poor vision in three, seizures in three, and dysphagia in one.
 Clinically, they had varying degrees of cerebellar, ocular, and motor signs and according to the clinical profile, the patients were divided into three major groups.
 The first group was composed of eight patients with OPCA and pigmentary retinal degeneration (PRD), in whom the age of onset was 5 to 11 years.
 In this group, four patients showed autosomal dominant inheritance (two with the mother affected, there was hypoglossal palsies and torticolis in one, in another patient, there was postural hypotension) two showed autosomal recessive inheritance, while the other two were sporadic.
 In five patients there was cognitive decline while two had generalized seizures.
 The second group was composed of three patients with distal symmetric sensorimotor peripheral neuropathy (SMPN) with OCPA with dominant inheritance in one (father was affected) and recessive in two.
 In this group, nerve conduction studies revealed reduced conduction velocities and in one, the sural nerve biopsy showed evidence of axonal degeneration with fall out of large diameter myelinated fibers.
 The last group was categorized as sporadic and had no distinct neurological deficit.
 Four of them had in addition to cerebellar ataxia, loss of saccades, and spasticity in lower limbs with one had generalized seizures, and urinary incontinence in another.
 Another patient in this group had extrapyramidal rigidity and slow rest tremor in the limbs and head, while another had lower cranial nerve palsies with the cerebellar signs.
 All blood investigations were normal, but the CT scan of the brain revealed varying degrees of cerebellar and pontine atrophy with enlarged fourth ventricle in 11 patients, enlarged cisterna magna in 12 patients and enlarged foramen of Magendie in eight patients.
 The BAER was absent in two patients, two had absent waves 1 and 2 (due to involvement of cochlear nerve) and in another four, waves 3 and 5 had prolonged latencies (due to brainstem atrophy).
 On the other hand, the VER in the patients with PRD revealed prolonged latencies and low amplitudes of P100, but similar changes were seen in three other patients with normal looking retina reflecting the subclinical involvement of the visual pathways.
 EEG revealed generalized seizure discharges in three patients.
 Chand et al. (1996) found it difficult to classify some of these patients according to the existing system of OPCA classification due to the heterogeneity in the clinical features, and recommended further genetic and molecular studies to identify the underlying cause and the pathophysiology of these childhood onset OPCA seen in Oman.